biocatiit/website/content/news/2018_everything_biosaxs4_wrapup.rst

 and how and what you can do with the technique at BioCAT.
 The second focused on using SAXS data to extract information on mixtures and complexes.
-There was an excellent talk by Dr. Wei-Jen Tang (University of Chicago) on his use of equilibrium and time resolved SAXS as completementary to cryoEM and crystallography to study human insulin degrading enzyme.
+There was an excellent talk by Dr. Wei-Jen Tang (University of Chicago) on his use of equilibrium and time resolved SAXS as complementary to cryoEM and crystallography to study human insulin degrading enzyme.
 The day finished with a talk from Dr. Tobin Sosnick (University of Chicago) on how to use SAXS to study flexible systems, with a particular focus on his study of intrinsically disordered proteins.